 In Newcastle.
 I’d still like to be in a position where I can give back to the community and help build the economy.

 Aside from that I think ultimately I want to have financial freedom, so that I can enjoy life and travel as much as I can.

 - Have you had any significant Hunter-based mentors during your career that inspire you?

 I’d love to say that I had just one person throughout my career, but I think being a part of Hunter Young Professionals I have had the opportunity to meet lots of inspiring people, and I always try to share that with members by bringing them along to events to speak.

 Particularly, Alexandria Joy is really inspiring with her values-based approach to business and life.
 And James Hunt is another one, from the university, who really just champions other people’s achievements.
 And it’s because of him that we’ll have an international speaker at the end of the year.

-The Club currently features 3 walk-up bars and 6 dining outlets on ground level with a range of cocktail areas and alfresco lounges, a tucked away play area for children and a sweeping deck boasting 180 degree views of Lake Macquarie.
+Featuring 3 walk-up bars and 6 dining outlets on ground level with a range of cocktail areas and alfresco lounges, a tucked away play area for children and a sweeping deck boasting 180 degree views of Lake Macquarie.
 Upstairs at Belmont 16s you will find a large auditorium and 3 function rooms catering to weddings, corporate events, celebrations and fundraisers.

 Belmont 16s is open 7 days a week, 365 days of the year from 9am on weekdays and 8am, for breakfast, on weekends.